avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

 * Should I put everything in **relative terms (rates) instead of overall values?** This increases the common support.
   * Does this decrease its credibility to you?
   * *Alasdair: If its hard to create a berlin.
 Make a STRONG case.
-JSUTIFY everything, why are you taking relative or absolute rates. ¿do both?
+JUSTIFY everything, why are you taking relative or absolute rates. ¿do both?
 You con test different ways an analysis can be done and how this affects the results.*